 Teaming up with industry leaders, students worked on projects addressing a wide range of topics.
 A list of this year’s projects can be found at the capstone homepage

-Graduate Student Distinguished Lectures showcase the best research in Computer Science at UCSB.
+Graduate Student Research Talks showcase the best research in Computer Science at UCSB.

 Lunch will be catered and provides even more opportunity for discussion and networking.
 This is a chance to interact with the people behind the work.
-Each of the undergraduate capstone teams, along with a collection of graduate and undergraduate researchers, will be available to explain their ongoing work (with the help of a poster), and in some cases even provide demonstrations of their creations.
-In addition, student organizations relating to computer science will be available to discuss their activities and how students, alumni, faculty, and guests can get involved.
+Each of the undergraduate capstone teams, along with a collection of undergraduate researchers, will be available to explain their ongoing work (with the help of a poster), and in some cases even provide demonstrations of their creations.

 8:00am - 9:15am: Breakfast with Industry and Networking